randolrs/music-library/README.md

 ### More Mobile Considerations
 I made some (including small fonts, spacing in the layouts as well as abbreviated song data on small screens).
 If the scope of this project were greater I would commit more time to making the search function in particular easier to use on mobile-sized screens (although the existing solution works pretty well).

+###Audio Playing Functionality
+If extended, this scope of this project should include as a major feature the ability to index and play audio from real audio files, either store locally or in the cloud.
+This would necessitate the creation of (at least one) Vuejs component related to the "current playing" audio as well as other audio tracking libraries.